Lithuania in the Eurovision Song Contest 2010

 Lithuania was represented at the Eurovision Song Contest 2010 with the song "Eastern European Funk", written and performed by the group InCulto.
-The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2010 contest in Oslo, Norway.
+The Lithuanian participating broadcaster, Lietuvos radijas ir televizija (LRT), organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select its entry for the contest.
 The national final took place over four weeks and involved 34 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
 In the final, twelve artists and songs remained and "Eastern European Funk", performed by InCulto, was selected as the winner.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest, which took place on 27 May 2010.
 Performing as the opening entry for the show in position 1, "Eastern European Funk" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed twelfth out of the 17 participating countries in the semi-final with 44 points.